zsscode/2019-Spring-DL/README.md

 **Grade Composition**
 * 60 points = Test
 * 5 + 5 points = Presentations
-* 30 points = Final Project Poster
+* 30 points = Final Project Poster & Poster Presentation
 * 1 bonus point to everyone in the class if 80%+ complete the course evaluation survey

 **Grading Scheme (from Canvas)**